sindresorhus/p-retry/readme.md

 Returns a `Promise` that is fulfilled when calling `input` returns a fulfilled promise.
 If calling `input` returns a rejected promise, `input` is called again until the maximum number of retries is reached.
 It then rejects with the last rejection reason.

 It doesn't retry on `TypeError` as that's a user error.
+The only exclusion is fetchApi's 'Failed to fetch' error which can be a network error.
+See [the docs](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch), and [this issue](https://github.com/whatwg/fetch/issues/526)

 #### input